-This DIY Homemade Febreze Recipe is such a cinch to make, and you’ll save SO much $$ with this simple little trick!
+This DIY Homemade Febreze Recipe is such a cinch to make, and you’ll save SO much $$ money with this simple little trick!

 Then… make your home smell even more amazing when you try this genius Homemade DIY Carpet Powder!